SufficientlySecure/html-textview/README.md

+# Project stopped

+This project has been stopped.
+4.0 is the last release.

+Feel free to fork this project and take over maintaining.

 # HtmlTextView for Android

 HtmlTextView is an extended TextView component for Android, which can load **very simple** HTML by converting it into Android Spannables for viewing.